Need for Speed: Most Wanted (2012 video game): Gameplay

 Need for Speed: Most Wanted is set in an open world environment.
 The game takes on the gameplay style of the first Most Wanted title in the Need for Speed franchise; the contrast difference is the 2012 Most Wanted does not contain a story.
 Most Wanted allows players to select one car and compete against other racers in three types of events: Sprint races, which involves traveling from one point of the city to another, Circuit races, each having two or three laps total and Speed runs, which involve traversing through a course in the highest average speed possible.
 There are also Ambush races, where the player starts surrounded by cops and must evade their pursuit as quickly as possible.

 Cops are integrated into certain racing sessions, in which the police deploy vehicles and tactics to stop the player's car and arrest the player, like the original Most Wanted.
 The game features a Most Wanted List of 10 racers, similar to the Blacklist in the single-player section of the original Most Wanted, which featured 15 racers.
 As the Most Wanted racers are defeated, their cars are added to the player's roster the moment the player wrecks them.
 In this reiteration, the focus shifts from Rockport, the city in the original, to a new city called Fairhaven.

 Fairhaven resembles a regular city.
 It has a beach and an industrial district.
 It has a main highway dubbed I-92 that stretches across the city.

-Gameplay of Most Wanted has been likened to that of the Burnout series.
+The gameplay of Most Wanted has been likened to that of the Burnout series.
 Unlike the game's spiritual predecessor Burnout Paradise, the races have checkpoints that you must pass through instead of just having a start and end.
 Destructible billboards and fences; and drive-through repair garages, all of which originated from Paradise, are also featured.